ansible-tower-aci

 These pieces fit together.
 You can, for instance:

-7. Use aci_inventory with the APIC admin credential to keep Tower current with the physical inventory of your ACI fabric
+aci_inventorywith the APIC admin credential to keep Tower current with the physical inventory of your ACI fabric - Use the APIC admin credential to reliably provide